mikkelgunhildsbu/Simulation_Tool_For_Healthcare_Workflow_Simulation/README.md

 ⚠️ Due to privacy and data protection constraints, the full implementation and dataset are not publicly available.
 As a result, not all intended features are functional in this public version.
 However, the repository demonstrates core simulation functionality.

+### Thesis Components

+This repository includes the implementation of **all components referenced throughout the thesis**, structured as follows:

+- **`stages/`** – Contains the implementation of all histology workflow stages (e.g., accessioning, grossing, embedding, staining, etc).
+- **`simSetup/`** – Handles the simulation setup, including queue creation, resource allocation, and initializing queue state.
+- **`components/`** – Includes case arrival, case attributes, case splitting, rework handling, and service time distributions.
+- **`FrontEnd/`** – Contains the web application interface for interacting with or visualizing the simulation.
+- **`tests/`** – Provides validation scripts for comparing simulation output against historical data.

+> **Note:** Some paths and data sources are removed due to privacy constraints, but the full simulation logic and structure are intact.

 ###How to Run the Simulation

 1. Clone or fork the repository: